Intraindividual Comparison of EMO IOLs (EMO)

 Time Frame: 3-5 months

-Primary outcome measure will be monocular best-corrected distance visual acuity (BCDVA) of each intraocular lens implanted and eyes with irregular astigmatism.
+Primary outcome measure will be monocular best-corrected distance visual acuity (BCDVA) of each intraocular lens implanted in eyes with irregular astigmatism.
 BCDVA will be assessed using standardized early treatment diabetic retinopathy study (EDTRS) charts on a logarithm of the minimum angle of resolution (logMAR) scale.

 3-5 months